-The Grange pub close to re-opening.
-Excited yet?
+The Grange pub re-opens

 The pub, which closed more than a year ago, has been bought by the Porro Group, who already successfully re-opened The Lansdowne pub in Canton, with a formula of changing craft beers, good food and events such as quizzes and occasional music.

-As you can see, there are wooden floors, leather seats, a tasteful nod to the pub's original features - the current building dates from 1892, although the original Grange Hotel opened in the 1850s.
+First impressions from locals were very positive.
+There are wooden floors, leather seats, a tasteful nod to the pub's original features - the current building dates from 1892, although the original Grange Hotel opened in the 1850s.

 One of the new owners, Cerys Furlong, told Grangetown News at the start of the project that The Grange is a "beautiful pub - and we want to restore it to its former glory."

 "We definitely see a bright future for Grangetown - it's vibrant, multi-cultural and multi-lingual.
 It's a fantastic place to live and hopefully a place to socialise close to home too when we are open."